yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.document.tojson.md

 ## Document.toJSON() method

-`toJSON` returns the JSON encoding of this array.
+`toJSON` returns the JSON encoding of this document.

 <b>Signature:</b>